ddiLab/SageEdu/microphone/setup.md

 6. If the microhpone is working then when the led is green, the microhpone is picking up noise.
 When it's red, the microhpone is not picking up noise

-<h2>Software for recording and playing sound</h2>

-1. On the Nano, install the `sounddevice` module by running the following command:
-  `python3 -m pip install sounddevice`

-2. Install the `scipy` library by running the following command:
-  `python3 -m pip install scipy`

   <h3>The microphone is all set up now and ready for you to use!</h3>

-  See `microphone/recordingWavFiles.ipynb` for more information on the microphone including how to interact with it using Python.
+  See the jupyter notebooks for more information on the microphone including how to interact with it using Python.